 Head over to Taling Ngam for a cocktail with your sunset

 While you should certainly enjoy a drink or two at any of these restaurants, for the most important time of day in Samui you need to head somewhere special – we are, of course, talking about sunset.
 Over on the west coast, perched on top of the cliffs of Taling Ngam in rather splendid isolation, is Air Bar.
 One of the few, if not only, bars to face directly west, it’ll have you gazing upon the multicoloured sunsets with a cocktail to match.

 Ang Thong National Marine Park: A Must-Visit Destination for Water Lovers

 Of course, it would be remiss to come all this way and not venture out on the water.
 There are few boats on the island that can match the Kindred Spirit, a luxury 13-metre, fully equipped catamaran, replete with staterooms and air-conditioning.
 You can choose between half-day and full-day trips, which take you out beyond Samui to the Ang Thong National Marine Park, a collection of 42 uninhabited islands covering 250 square kilometres.
 You’ll find some of the best snorkelling in Thailand in these protected waters, with the chance to go ashore and explore the jungle interiors.
 If that all sounds like too much hard work, then instead opt for the sunset cruise, where you can enjoy bubbles and nibbles as you soak up the spectacular end to yet another remarkable Samui day.

-Most codeshare flights go with Bangkok Airways via the Thai capital, with a complimentary lounge at Suvarnabhumi Airport available for all passengers.
+Fly to Samui with Bangkok Airways.
+If booking from overseas, most codeshare flights go with Bangkok Airways via the Thai capital, with a complimentary lounge at Suvarnabhumi Airport available for all passengers.